ArcBlock/forge-docs/src/reference/txs/account/delegate/index.md

 robots: 'index,follow'
 category: 'docs'
 layout: 'documentation'
 tags:
   - 'account'
   - 'delegate'
 ---

 **`DelegateTx`** is used for an account to delegate its signature rights to other accounts.
 This is useful if user wants to reduce the times of using an important account to sign transactions by using other accounts to perfrom certain activities.

 After **`DelegateTx`** executes successfully, a delegation relationship is established between the two accounts.
-And the delegatee account and sign transactions on behalf of the delagator account based on the rule specified in the **`DelegateTx`**.
+And the delegatee account can sign transactions on behalf of the delagator account based on the rule specified in the **`DelegateTx`**.

 ## Sample Code